everpay/blog/_posts/2017-03-22-why-payments-are-more-than-plumbing.md

 author: Ricardo Vasquez
 categories: update
 tags:
-- The Payments_Space
+- payments_space
-- Everpay
+- everpay
-- Payments
+- payments
 ---
 <pre><h6>A <a href="http://www.itproportal.com/features/why-payments-are-more-than-plumbing/">version of this article</a> was first published on UK publication, <em>IT Pro Portal</em>, on April 10th, 2017.
 It is republished here with permission from <em>IT Pro Portal</em>.</h6></pre>